Alison Stewart: 21st century

 In 2013, her book First Class, a history of Dunbar High School (Washington, D.C.), was published.
 It was named one of the best books of 2013 by Mother Jones and Essence magazines.
 Her second book, Junk: Digging Through America's Love Affair with Stuff, was published in April 2016.

 Stewart returned to PBS as a special correspondent in 2016 and served as a fill-in anchor for NewsHour Weekend and Charlie Rose.
 She continues to contribute to PBS and is also a contributor at The Atlantic LIVE.

 In September 2018, Stewart was added to the WNYC lineup hosting a midday show, All of It with Alison Stewart.
-She is the host of the book club live event series, Get Lit With All Of It.
+She also is the host of the book club live event series, Get Lit With All Of It.